jpavner13/TensentricInterview/README.md

 # Tensentric Interview
 This repository contains the code for my solution to the Tensentric Internship coding problem for a summer 2023 internship.

-Id like to preface this by saying I had a lot of fun wokring through this problem.
-I made a few adjustments, assumptions, and improvements to the reccomended path of solving this problem based on the given information.
+I'd like to preface this by saying I had a lot of fun working through this problem.
+I made a few adjustments, assumptions, and improvements to the recommended path of solving this problem based on the given information.
 I'm looking forward to discussing them with you on Tuesday, January 24th!

-Although my solution is not nessicarily the easiest way to go about solving this problem, I wanted to use this opportunity to show off some of my skills including object oriented programming (classes, instances, etc.), data structures, algorithms, pointers, vectors, matricies, command line control and shells, array manipulation, optimization based on physical constraints, string manipulation, refrences, random testing, and abstraction.
+Although my solution is not necessarily the easiest way to go about solving this problem, I wanted to use this opportunity to show off some of my skills including object oriented programming (classes, instances, etc.), data structures, algorithms, pointers, vectors, matrices, command line control and shells, array manipulation, optimization based on physical constraints, string manipulation, references, random testing, and abstraction.

 I wrote this program in c++ since that is the language that Tensentric generally uses.
 To compile the program, run: